 The possibilities are endless — come up with your own active ideas or follow your child's lead.
 Also, limit the amount of time your child spends watching TV (including DVDs and videos) or playing on a computer, tablet, or smartphone.

-If your toddler refuses to play or interact with other kids, or complains of pain during or after play, talk with your doctor.
+If your child doesn't want to play or join other kids in sports or complains of pain during or after being active, talk with your doctor.

 Kids who are active at young age tend to stay active throughout their lives.
 And staying fit can improve self-esteem, prevent obesity, and decrease the risk of serious illnesses such as high blood pressure, diabetes, and heart disease later in life.